qupath/qupath-docs/docs/deep/gpu.md

 | v0.4.x | 0.20.0  | 2.7.4      | 11.2 |

 > Note: DJL + TensorFlow will currently not work **at all** on Apple silicon (no matter whether you have the Intel or Apple silicon build of QuPath... unless you build TensorFlow from source).
+> TensorFlow also [dropped GPU support on Windows as of version 2.10](https://www.tensorflow.org/install/pip#windows-native), so your best bet is to try to use a previous compatible version or to run QuPath (and TensorFlow) on the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Conda environments